jdeath/CheckRoyalCaribbeanPrice/README.md

 1. You need to watch the logs for any price drops

 ## Install (iOS / iPhone)
 iOS can run a stripped down version or an almost full version that supports everything except apprise!
+You can also run the GreaseMonker version above.
 Stripped down version is a little easier to setup, but setup must be repeated if code needs an upgrade.
 Full version is harder to setup, but much simpler to upgrade.

 ### Stripped down version
 This will run a stripped down version to work on the free Python iPhone app.
 It is a little easier to setup, but need to repeat setup if a new version comes out.